desaiankitb/google-trends-parser/README.md

 uvicorn main:app --reload
 ```

 Navigate to `http://127.0.0.1:8000/get_google_trends` in your browser or use a tool like `curl` to access the endpoint.
-This will fetch the Google trends, store them in MongoDB, and send a Slack notification.
+This will fetch the Google trends, store them in MongoDB, send a Slack notification, and log the operations.

 ## Modules